sgwulffraat/KBE/README.txt

 This is an application to optimize the placement of EWIS connectors as commissioned by GKN Fokker Elmo.
 The application is created by Cor Zoon and Stijn Wulffraat.
 The user must possess a working parapy license in order for this application to work.
+The file to run is 'Optimization.py'

 The user can use an existing bracket geometry as a STEP file as input or can generate a simple circular or rectangular bracket within the application.
 After the bracket is either loaded in or specified, the connectors can be selected.
 Right now only a selection of 4 different connectors can be used as an input for the optimization but this can be extended on request in the future.